eedorenko/CAIRA/docs/learning/caira-fundamentals/200-devcontainer-foundry-basic-deployment.md

 ### Task 2: Configure Deployment with AI Assistance (12 minutes)

-**What You'll Do**: Use caira-assistant chatmode to determine the right configuration approach and prepare your Terraform variables for foundry_basic deployment.
+**What You'll Do**: Review variable requirements and prepare your Terraform variables for foundry_basic deployment.
+Optionally use caira-assistant chatmode for guided recommendations.

 **Steps**:

-1. **Activate** caira-assistant chatmode
+1. **Activate** caira-assistant chatmode (optional but recommended)
    - [ ] Open GitHub Copilot Chat in VS Code
-   - [ ] Select **caira-assistant** mode from the dropdown
+   - [ ] Select **caira-assistant** mode from the dropdown if available
    - [ ] Ask: "I want to deploy foundry_basic.
 What are the required variables and recommended configuration approach?"
    - **Pro tip**: The assistant will explain terraform.tfvars vs main.tf variable approaches
+   - **Note**: You can complete this kata without caira-assistant by reviewing the files directly

 2. **Navigate** to foundry_basic directory
    - [ ] In terminal: `cd reference_architectures/foundry_basic`